For Holocaust survivors from Ukraine, Russian invasion stirs painful memories

 “I hear survivors express gratitude where they see people who help,” Wernick said.
 “They are regretful and disappointed they weren’t able to be helped, but they have nothing but gratitude for people who are helping.”

-Three months after Novitsky fled, the Germans captured Kyiv.
+A couple of weeks after Novitsky fled, the Germans captured Kyiv.
 Within days, her grandmother was dragged out of her apartment and beaten up; she died at Babyn Yar, a site where the Germans shot 33,771 Jews over two days (a memorial there was damaged this month by Russian bombing).

 Lilia Slavutsky, of Philadelphia, was in her mother’s womb when she fled Kyiv in advance of the Nazis.
 Her great-grandparents were also killed at Babyn Yar.